Emersonl33/Emersonl33/README.md

 - I've been developing projects using Java, Kotlin, AWS and other fun technologies!

-- I'm Dedicated to producing high-quality code that meet the needs of users and clients.
+- I'm Dedicated to producing high-quality code that meets the needs of users and clients.

 ##
 <div align="flex-start">